CDTgithub/DigitalServiceOpportunities/readme.md

  * digital service team ([California Child Welfare Digital Service](https://cwds.ca.gov)) opportunity, email [Adrian Farley](mailto:Adrian.Farley@state.ca.gov?subject=Digital service team opportunity) with your resume and a note about which opportunity you're applying for
  * open or future California Department of Technology position, email [Melissa Matsuura](mailto:Melissa.Matsuura@state.ca.gov) to get started

+## Get updates about new opportunities and positions

+[Sign up](http://eepurl.com/csUbhb) to our mailing list to get updates about new opportunities and positions.

 * * *

 ## Digital service pool opportunities